romainl/idiomatic-vimrc/README.md

 ## CUSTOM COMMANDS

-- Don't forget the bang to allow Vim to overwrite that command next time you reload your vimrc.
+- Don't forget the bang to allow Vim to overwrite that command next time you reload your `vimrc`.
 - Custom commands must start with an uppercase character.
 - See `:help user-commands`.